-Next Level Recovery is a Dual Diagnosis Treatment Center
+Next Level Recovery is a Online Therapy and Dual Diagnosis Treatment Center

 Our qualified experts at Next Level Recovery work closely with each patient and their family members to create a customizable and proven treatment plan that will help them achieve ultimate healing.
 As you visit or take your loved ones to our dual diagnosis treatment facility, you can expect optimal treatment results.
 Every affected individual has a unique relationship with his or her mental health and substance abuse issues and we’re here to provide the help you need.

 Are you or your loved one struggling with co-occurring disorders in Salt Lake City, Utah?
 Make a no-obligation appointment with Next Level Recovery today to explore our dual diagnosis treatment programs.
 We are here to help you overcome your addiction to drugs or alcohol and help you take back your life.
 We offer financing options and accept insurance.
 Give us a call at (888) 759-5846.